Amos Yadlin: Military career

 After qualifying as a fighter pilot, Yadlin joined the 102 "Flying Tiger" Squadron, with which he flew the A-4 Skyhawk during the Yom Kippur War.
 In the early 1980s Yadlin was among the first batch of Israeli pilots to fly the F-16 Fighting Falcon and was among the eight pilots selected to carry out Operation Opera against Iraq's Osirak nuclear reactor in June 1981.
-A year later, Yadlin participated in the indiscriminate bombing of Lebanon.
+A year later, Yadlin participated in the 1982 Lebanon War.
 In all he had accumulated about 5,000 flight hours and flew more than 250 combat missions.
 Yadlin commanded two fighter squadrons (116 and 106), two Israeli Air Force bases (Nevatim and Hatzerim) and between 1990 and 1993 headed the IAF's planning department.
 He then served as Deputy Commander of the IAF.

 In February 2002 Yadlin was awarded the rank of major general and appointed commander of the IDF Military Colleges and National Defense College.
 Between 2004 and 2006 he served as Israel's military attaché to the United States.
 Upon his return to Israel, Yadlin was named head of Aman, the IDF's Military Intelligence Directorate.